UniversalTze/OpenJudge/report/report.md

 The decision to maintain separate databases for each service provided good isolation but increased operational complexity substantially.
 In retrospect, a shared database with robust access controls might have simplified deployment whilst maintaining adequate service separation.
 However, the separate database approach better supports future service independence and potential team scaling scenarios.

 **LLM Integration Success**
-The successful integration of AI-powered learning assistance validated our extensibility claims whilst providing genuine educational value.
+The successful integration of AI-powered learning assistance validated our extensibility claims while providing genuine educational value.
 This feature demonstrates how well-designed architectures can accommodate unexpected opportunities for enhancement without requiring fundamental restructuring.

 ### Project Management Learnings